 Streaming Services

 Some of our favorite rewards cards include bonus categories that change every quarter.
-Below are two of our favorite rotating category credit cards and their quarterly bonuses for July through September 2023.
+Below are two of our favorite rotating category credit cards and their Q1 2025 bonus categories.

-• Chase Freedom (not available to new applicants) and Chase Freedom Flex: 5% cash back/5X Ultimate Rewards points at gas stations, EV charging and on select live entertainment (on up to $1,500 in combined purchases per quarter)
+• Chase Freedom (not available to new applicants) and Chase Freedom Flex: 5% cash back/5X Ultimate Rewards points at grocery stores (excluding Walmart and Target), Norwegian Cruise Line, fitness clubs and gym memberships, and hair, nails and spa services (on up to $1,500 in combined purchases per quarter)

-• Discover it® Cash Back Credit Card: 5% cash back at gas stations and digital wallets (on up to $1,500 in combined purchases per quarter)
+• Discover it® Cash Back Credit Card: 5% cash back at restaurants, home improvement stores and select streaming services (on up to $1,500 in combined purchases per quarter)

-Offer activation is required for both cards, so don’t forget to click the magic “Activate” button to get the bonus rewards.
+Offer activation is required for both Chase and Discover cards, so don’t forget to click the magic “Activate” button to get the bonus rewards.

 Final Thoughts

-There are a lot of great cards out there for every bonus category this quarter to help you maximize your spending and earn a rewards multiplier on everyday expenses.
-Banking double or triple points per dollar means you’ll get to your next vacation much sooner.
+There are a lot of great cards for every bonus category this quarter to help you maximize rewards on your everyday expenses.
+Banking double or triple points per dollar means you’ll get to your next vacation much faster.
 And if you’re having a hard time tracking it all, we recommend referring to this article before making a purchase.